-Autism is the fastest-growing developmental disability, now affecting 1 in 68 American children, according to the Centers for Disease Control.
+Autism is the fastest-growing developmental disability, now affecting 1 in 54 American children, according to the Centers for Disease Control (2020).

 Why Choose Our Program?

 This certificate delivers a strong foundation for students who wish to pursue careers in special education or therapeutic services in community-based agencies.
-But the course work and field experiences will benefit individuals who live and work with ASD in a variety of settings, such as:
+Course work and field experiences benefit individuals who live and work with ASD in a variety of settings, such as: